paulpham157/preparedness/project/paperbench/README.md

 ## PaperBench Code-Dev

 **PaperBench Code-Dev** is a lighter-weight variant of PaperBench.
-Unlike the full PaperBench pipeline -- which involves executing the agent’s submission in a separate reproduction step -- PaperBench Code-Dev skips the reproduction step and only grades the agent's submission on the **Code Development** requirements.
+Unlike the full PaperBench pipeline -- which involves executing the agent's submission in a separate reproduction step -- PaperBench Code-Dev skips the reproduction step and only grades the agent's submission on the **Code Development** requirements.
 This means:

-- The Judge only checks **Code Development** requirements (e.g., “Is there an implementation of method X?”).
-It skips checking Execution requirements that check that the code runs correctly, and skips checking Result Match requirements that check that the paper’s empirical results have been replicated.
+- The Judge only checks **Code Development** requirements (e.g., "Is there an implementation of method X?").
+It skips checking Execution requirements that check that the code runs correctly, and skips checking Result Match requirements that check that the paper's empirical results have been replicated.
-- You **don’t need a GPU to run the reproduction step** where the agent's submission is executed.
+- You **don't need a GPU to run the reproduction step** where the agent's submission is executed.
 This often reduces cost and runtime significantly.
 - There is **less of a need to make a GPU available to the agent** when it is creating its submission.
 Although having access to a GPU is helpful for the agent to run intensive experiments that verify that its code is correct, the agent can get away with less end-to-end testing of its code since it is only graded on **Code Development** requirements.

 We think PaperBench Code-Dev offers a convenient, lower-cost, but less rigorous way of assessing paper replication.
-It doesn't require GPUs and typically cuts grading costs (we’ve seen around an 85% reduction in o3-mini SimpleJudge costs for the average submission), making it a accessible alternative for assessing models' abilities to replicate papers.
+It doesn't require GPUs and typically cuts grading costs (we've seen around an 85% reduction in o3-mini SimpleJudge costs for the average submission), making it a accessible alternative for assessing models' abilities to replicate papers.

 To run the Code-Dev variant, simply include the following flag: